airbyte_cdk.sources.declarative.requesters.error_handlers

 If a response matches the filter, the response action, failure_type, and error message are returned as an ErrorResolution object.

-For http_codes declared in the filter, the failure_type will default to system_error
+For http_codes declared in the filter, the failure_type will default to system_error.

 To override default failure_type use configured failure_type with ResponseAction.FAIL.